Study Medicine in Top Universities

 These tips will help you to prepare for your MMI interview:

-Practice giving eight-minute presentations in response to common MMI interview questions.
-This will help with time management on the day.
+- It is important to Practice in the eight-minute presentations in response to common MMI interview questions.
+It helps with time management on the day.

 Work while studying medicine